sbslee/fuc/docs/cli.rst

    $ fuc fuc_exist -h
    usage: fuc fuc_exist [-h] [files ...]

-   This command will check whether files/directories exist.
+   This command will check whether files exist.
 It will return 'True' if they exist and 'False' otherwise.
 The command will look for stdin if there are no arguments.